yursha/howtos/lang-design-and-static-alanysis.md

   + JavaScript is a violator of this.
 Undeclared symbols are silently assigned `undefined` value at site of first use.
 In Node.js when typo is made in a callback code the program will just silently terminate and hours (minutes) of debugging time will be spent to find a typo.
 This can be mitigated by using JS linters which will report references to undeclared variables ([jslint](http://jshint.com/), [jshint](http://www.jslint.com/)).
 - Its better to avoid alternative syntaxes for the same thing.
 Like `'` or `"` delimiters for JavaScript strings without semantic differences.
 - Its better to ship a style-formatter with the language itself like Golang.
 But 3rd party source code formatters like [JS Beautifier](http://jsbeautifier.org/) can ensure style consistency for at least one project (or a group of projects of the same vendor).
 - Its bad when you can reference not existing object property without an error.
 E.g. in JavaScript `split["\n"]` (when `split("\n")` function call intended) will silently return undefined.
 I can not be caught by any of the existing linters neither.
-This may result in hours of wasted debugging time.
+This may result in hours of wasted debugging time. *OK, maybe it has a use case in reflection.
+Anaways, it callbacks shouldn't silectly crash the program as it happens in Node.js.*